OutlawJoseyWales/OutlawJoseyWales/README.md

 - 👋 Hi, I’m @OutlawJoseyWales
 - 👀 I’m interested in ...
-Blockchain development, startups, DeFi, Web3, and Ethereum.
+Blockchain development, Startups, Defence and Aerospace, and Photography
-- 🌱 I’m currently learning ...
-Web3 and Solidity.
-- 💞️ I’m looking to collaborate on ...
-Anything Blockchain related, especially DeFi.